javaplus/MadScientist/lessons/firmware.md

 NOTE: Your exact version of MicroPython may be slightly different than the screenshot above, but be sure you see `Raspberry Pi Pico W` in the output.
 Again, the `W` is important!

+### Operating System Qwirks

+If you're running Thonny with Flatpak on Linux, you may need to add yourself to the `dialout` group:

+1. `sudo usermod -aG disk,dialout $USER`

+On some operating systems, like Fedora Atomic setups, you may need to allow the `dialup` group be to assignable first:

+1. `grep -E '^dialout:' /usr/lib/group | sudo tee -a /etc/group`
+2. ensure it's added with `cat /etc/group | grep dialout`
+3. now run `sudo usermod -aG disk,dialout $USER`

 ### Install picozero library